 The behavior of bird hunters also helps promote bird conservation in the long run.
 Hunters are well aware that if birds are hunted too much or too frequently, they will not be available for further sport.
 Many hunters strongly promote bird conservation through habitat preservation and responsible hunting.

 Different regulations and hunting programs are also in place to ensure the protection of the very birds that are hunted.
-In the United States, all duck and waterfowl hunters are required to purchase a Federal Migratory Bird Hunting and Conservation Stamp as a hunting license.
+In the United States, all duck and waterfowl hunters are required to purchase a Federal Migratory Bird Hunting and Conservation Stamp (commonly known as a Duck Stamp) as a hunting license.
 Approximately 98 percent of the purchase price of every stamp is used to preserve and protect wetlands and other waterfowl habitat that hundreds of bird species, many of which will never be hunted, benefit from.
 In many other countries, profits from hunting licenses and hunting access fees are also used to protect habitat and foster responsible hunting programs.